arushs/FoodFinder/README.md

 #FOOD FINDER
-This is a Food Finder web app.
+This is a random food recipe finder.
-Helps find interesting food to make
+The user can search for an ingredient or recipe.

+#Implementation
+Uses Flask as a web server to dynamically send requests and update the DOM.
+Uses BeautifulSoup to get the actual images and recipes.